 Taking off on the bike requires a bit of a learning curve if you’re new to ebikes.
-Since electric bikes are much heavier than non-electric ones, it can be difficult to start from a complete stop since it requires more balance and more force in that first few pedal rotations.
+Since electric bikes are much heavier than non-electric ones, it can be difficult to start from a complete stop since it requires more force in those first few pedal rotations.

 Pedal Assist Responsiveness

-The RadRunner has a cadence sensor which are magnets that detect when the pedals are being used.
+The RadRunner has a cadence sensor which use magnets that detect when the pedals are being pedaled.

 The motor kicks in at about half a pedal stroke which is ideal.
 You wouldn’t want it to take off immediately with the slightest pressure on the pedal for safety reasons but it does start the motor soon enough after pedaling to have a smooth and safe takeoff.